Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 14, more

 QB Jared Goff, Detroit Lions, 1.5 passing touchdowns - Lower (1.1x)

-Goff has thrown for one or fewer touchdown passes against the Dallas Cowboys in four of the last six games against them.
+Dallas has had Goff's number for much of his career.
+In fact, he has thrown for one or fewer touchdown passes against the Cowboys in four of the last six games against them.
 The SportsLine model is projecting 1.4 touchdown passes, giving this a 4.5 out of 5 rating.
 Pick it at Underdog:

 RB Jahmyr Gibbs, Detroit Lions, 0.5 rushing + receiving touchdowns - Lower (1.12x)

-Gibbs has scored 13 touchdowns through 12 games, including 10 rushing and three receiving.
-He rushed for touchdowns in six games this season, including two in a 34-27 overtime win over the New York Giants on Nov.
-23. Click here to sign up for Underdog Fantasy:
+Gibbs has been held out of the end zone in two of the Lions' last three games.
+He has rushed for touchdowns in just six games on the year.
+Click here to sign up for Underdog Fantasy:

 WR George Pickens, Dallas Cowboys, 0.5 rushing + receiving touchdowns - Higher (1.07x)

-Pickens has been dominant this year, scoring eight touchdowns in 12 games.
+Pickens has scored eight touchdowns in 12 games.
 He has reached the end zone in two of the last three games.
 In a 24-21 win over the Philadelphia Eagles, he caught nine passes for 146 yards and a score.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 10.22x.

 With football season rolling, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.